 Please use our contact us page.

-Foreman Homes Ltd have submitted an outline planning application to develop land to the east of Brook Lane, Warsash.
+Foreman Homes Ltd have appealed our decision to reject their outline planning application to develop land to the east of Brook Lane, Warsash.

 Planning Application Update

 National Grid is planning a major new energy infrastructure project, known as IFA2 (Interconnexion France-Angleterre 2), linking the United Kingdom's electricity transmission network to France.
 The link will help enhance the security, affordability and sustainability of energy supply to both countries

 Adopted core strategy, planning strategy and local plans

 The Council has commenced a review of its adopted local plan.

 A revised outline planning application from Hallam Land Management for the above site was registered by the Council on the 12th February 2016.